carrano2/carrano2/README.md

 - 🔭 I’m currently working on showcasing my SQL skills and illustrating them through Tableau visualizations.

 - ⚡ Fun fact: I used to play in a jazz trio in highschool and college as an upright bassist.
-One of the most memorable gigs I ever played was for the Royal Jesters Society, an offshoot of the Freemasons!
-Truly an experience like no other.